Rational Points on Del Pezzo Surface of degree 1 and 2

-\item Step 4 Degree 1 Del Pezzo Surface over $\mathbb F_5$.\\ Although from the geometry analysis above, we could easily get the conclusion that over $\mathbb F_5$, if all the fibers are smooth elliptic curves,then we will naturally have more than 1 points on the underground surface.
-However, since there maybe singular fibers of several different types, we still provide computer proof as the following. \\
+From the previous geometric analysis using Hasse's theorem, we can easily conclude that over $\mathbb F_5$, if all the fibers are smooth elliptic curves, then we naturally have more than 1 point on the underlying surface.
+However, since there may be singular fibers of several different types, we still provide a computer proof as follows.

-Over $\mathbb F_5$,it is given by ,and [0,0,1,2] is the base point as usual.
-Hence, we try to find the equation that doesn't have any solution in the form of [0,y,z,w] where $y\neq 0$.\\ Which is to say, try to find the coefficients (e,s) such that doesn't have solution.
-Hence, we could solve this problem by finding all the solutions to the above equation. \\
+Over $\mathbb F_5$, it is given by and [0,0,1,2] is the base point as usual.
+Hence, we try to find the equation that doesn't have any solution of the form [0,y,z,w] where $y\neq 0$.
+Which is to say, we try to find the coefficients (e,s) such that doesn't have a solution.
+Hence, we will find pairs (e,s) such that there is no nontrivial solution to the above equation.

-\emph{\textbf{Step 1} Set solution number =0, define all variables.\\ \textbf{Step 2 }Repeat w,z from 0 to 5, y from 1 to 5 hence run over all the possible pairs; Repeat e,s from 0 to 5, hence run over all the possible combination for coefficients;\\ \textbf{Step 3} Define $func1 = w^2 + z^3 + e*y^4*z+s*y^6$; \\ \textbf{Step 4} if func1 mod $5=0$ then count current solution; Then back to Step 2. } \\ \emph{\textbf{Step 5} if solution number is still 0, then print the equation with no solution; } \\ \\ \textbf{Result:} The above equation always have solutions over any pair of (e,s) over $\mathbb F_5$.
+\emph{\textbf{Step 1} Set solution number =0, define all variables.\\ \textbf{Step 2} Loop w,z from 0 to 5, y from 1 to 5, hence run over all the possible pairs; loop e,s from 0 to 5, hence run over all the possible combinations for coefficients.\\ \textbf{Step 3} Define $func1 = w^2 + z^3 + ey^4z+sy^6$. \\ \textbf{Step 4} If func1 mod $5\equiv 0$, then count current solution and go back to Step 2. } \\ \emph{\textbf{Step 5} If the solution number is still 0, then print the equation with no solution; otherwise, print the equation with a unique solution. } \\ \\ \textbf{Result:} The above equation always has solutions over any pair of (e,s) over $\mathbb F_5$.